material-components/material-components-web/packages/mdc-radio/README.md

 ## Basic Usage

-We recommend using MDC Radio with [MDC Form Field](../mdc-form-field) for enhancements such as label alignment, label activation of the ripple interaction effect, RTL-awareness, and theme-awareness.
+We recommend using MDC Radio with [MDC Form Field](../mdc-form-field) for enhancements such as label alignment, label activation of the ripple interaction effect, and RTL-awareness.

 ### HTML Structure